createDurably

 cancel()

-await durably.cancel(runId: string): Promise<void>Cancels a pending or running run.
+await durably.cancel(runId: string): Promise<void>Cancels a pending or leased run.

 deleteRun()